vaccine-impact/prime_update/README.txt

 Folders:
 - output
     Output files of disease burden estimates for different scenarios.
-- plots
+- results
-    Plots to visualise results
+    Plots and tables of results